 Please click here for further information on the Information Standard, and do not hesitate to get in touch with us for more information on how we comply, or for a list of resources used in the compilation of our information.

-The Psoriasis Association shall hold responsibility for the accuracy of the information they publish, and neither the scheme operator nor the scheme owner shall have any responsibility whatsoever for costs, losses or direct or indirect damages or costs arising from inaccuracy of information or omissions in information published on the website on behalf of the Psoriasis Association.
+The Psoriasis Association shall hold responsibility for the information they publish, and neither the Information Standard scheme operator nor the scheme owner shall have any responsibility whatsoever for costs, losses or direct or indirect damages or costs arising from inaccuracy of information or omissions in information published on the website on behalf of the Psoriasis Association.

 Please note that user-generated content, such as Facebook and Twitter streams, and the content of the forums, is not in scope of The Information Standard.
 Any statements made within these areas are to be attributed to the individual concerned, are not necessarily approved by the Psoriasis Association and may not be factually correct.

 No information on the Psoriasis Association website is intended to replace that of a healthcare professional, and a qualified medical opinion should always be sought if patients have any questions or concerns about their condition, treatment or care.